Luxury Accommodations Overlooking Lake Te Anau

 Wireless internet is available in every room and in the main lodge and most cell phones do pick up the reception at the lodge.

 Air New Zealand and Qantas run daily International flights from Los Angeles to Auckland on the North Island of New Zealand.
 Air New Zealand also offers non-stops from San Francisco and Houston.
 Typically, we choose to take an overnight flight, which makes the transition to this faraway time zone much easier.
 You simply take off, enjoy dinner and hopefully a full night of sleep, and then you wake up for breakfast and land in the morning 14 hours later—you just skip forward two days since you cross the International Dateline.
 From Auckland, you will catch one of the hourly flights to Queenstown.
 In Queenstown, you may choose to rent a car for the scenic drive to Fiordland Lodge (roughly 2 hours), or we can arrange for a shuttle to transport you to the Lodge.
 Of course, there is the option to be transported from Queenstown directly to the front lawn of the lodge in a helicopter.
 Please advise in advance so that the pilots can confirm safe weather conditions on the day of your arrival.

 Arrival and Departure Details/Times

-Valid passport, fishing licence, and proof of departure from New Zealand (return plane ticket is adequate); If the intention is to stay longer than 3 months, a visa application will need to be completed.
+Valid passport, fishing license, and proof of departure from New Zealand (return plane ticket is adequate).
+If the intention is to stay longer than 3 months, a visa application will need to be completed.